| WVEC Legislative UpdateMarch 16, 2001 E-Day! March 21stPlease plan on attending the WVEC's annual E-Day! Festivities, Wednesday,

 of coal burning power plants.
 The local news correctly spun the decision as a

+great victory for the coal lobby.
 The same kind of clout was evident Thursday when the US Senate voted

 overwhelmingly to tighten bankruptcy laws and give the credit card companies and

+the banks exactly what they lobbied for.
 Yeah, the beat goes on but there is some hope for the long-range survival of

 our democracy.
 Senator Byrd outraged over the influence of money in our